 For the most effective results, eat 30 grams of protein within 30 minutes of waking up.
 This increases leptin (an energy-regulating hormone) sensitivity and has been shown to push your metabolism into overdrive.

 Make your cardio count by alternating highly intense bursts of exercise for 30 seconds to a minute with slow recovery for one to two minutes.
-HIIT training is shown to raise metabolism for up to eight hours post training.

 When you have an upset stomach or are feeling bloated, that's your body's way of telling you something is up.
 "Skip the calorie counting, and instead eat the foods that make you feel good," says Lyn-Genet Recitas, nutritionist and author of The Metabolism Plan.
 "Inflammatory foods raise cortisol levels and cause hormonal imbalance and rampant yeast growth, which disrupts thyroid function, your master gland for your metabolism."
 Tomatoes, spinach, almonds, and strawberries are all anti-inflammatory.